 The Company is subject to continuing risk and uncertainties as a result of the COVID-19 pandemic, and is closely monitoring the impact of the pandemic on all aspects of its business, including the impacts on its customers, patients that would benefit from procedures involving the Company's products, employees, suppliers, vendors, business partners and distribution channels.
 Economies worldwide continue to be negatively impacted by the COVID-19 pandemic, in particular with recurrent mutations of the virus, despite advances in vaccines, and the Company anticipates these disruptions will continue.
-While the Company has not experienced material disruptions to its supply chain to date, certain of its third-party suppliers have faced delays, product shortages and rising costs resulting from disruptions in the global supply chain, primarily related to the instruments.
+Certain of the Company's third-party suppliers have faced delays, product shortages and rising costs resulting from disruptions in the global supply chain, related to instruments and shop capacity issues impacting lead-times and quantities of implants available.
 As a result, the Company is continuing to work closely with its manufacturing partners and suppliers, as well as determining alternative sourcing strategies to enable the Company to source key components and maintain appropriate inventory levels to meet customer demand.
 As such the Company's future results of operations and liquidity could be adversely impacted by a variety of factors related to the COVID-19 pandemic and global supply chain issues, including those discussed in the section entitled "Risk Factors" in this report.
 As of the date of issuance of these condensed consolidated financial statements, the extent to which the COVID-19 pandemic and global supply chain issues may materially impact the Company's financial condition, liquidity, or results of operations remains uncertain.